 Management engaged independent professional assistance and advice in order to assess the fair value of the contingent stock and cash consideration as of March 7, 2017 and December 31, 2017.
 During the process of determining the fair value of the contingent consideration at December 31, 2017, the Company became aware that certain of the subjective assumptions made at the time of the initial valuation should be modified based upon management's increased understanding of the commercial capabilities of the DCCR drug.
 Accordingly, the Company determined that it was appropriate to adjust the provisional valuation amounts recorded for the contingent stock and cash consideration made at the inception in March 2017.
 As a result, the value of the contingent cash consideration to be paid upon completing successive sales milestones increased and the value of the contingent stock consideration payable upon timing milestones was reduced; the resulting combined change to the total contingent consideration was not material.
-The initial valuation of the contingent consideration to be \$1.1 million, for the combined value of \$5.3 million.
-The revision of the initial valuation of the contingent consideration, made within the measurement period, determined the fair value of the contingent stock consideration to be \$2.7 million and the fair value of the contingent cash consideration to be \$2.6 million, for the combined value of \$5.3 million.
+The initial valuation of the contingent cash consideration to be \$1.1 million, for the combined value of \$5.3 million.
+The revision of the initial valuation of the contingent cash consideration to be \$2.6 million, for the contingent stock consideration to be \$2.6 million, for the combined value of \$5.3 million.